Improvements to the SteamVR Beta on Linux

 Linux users now have access to an ever-growing collection of VR material thanks to the improved SteamVR Beta.
 The increase of interesting experiences games and software increases the virtual reality ecosystem on Linux even more.

-The 4 Advantage of Improvements to the SteamVR Beta on Linux
+The 4 Advantages of Improvements to the SteamVR Beta on Linux

 1-Working together Through Open Source Improvements to the SteamVR Beta on Linux: